dotnet-websharper/websharper-bootstrap-site/README.markdown

   * Builds on [AppHarbor](http://appharbor.com)

-  * In fact, a there is a live copy: [http://websharper-bootstrap-site.apphb.com](http://websharper-bootstrap-site.apphb.com)
+  * In fact, there is a live copy: [http://websharper-bootstrap-site.apphb.com](http://websharper-bootstrap-site.apphb.com)

   * Supports the F# 3.0 runtime